Sanskar531/GoLoadBalance/README.md

 - [ ] TLS support
 - [ ] Permanent redirects/rewrites like nginx
 - [ ] Support multiple load balancing algorithm
+- [ ] Feature for server notifying the balancer that it is in maintainance